alovajs/alovajs.github.io/docs/tutorial/10-framework/01-vue-options.md

 Then use `mapAlovaHook` to map the return value set of use hook to the component instance.
 The following is how to access the reactive state and operation functions:

 1. You can access responsive status such as `loading/data/error` through the key of the collection, such as `this.key.loading`, `this.key.data`.
-2. You can access the operation function by adding the key of the collection and the function name, and use `$` to splice it, such as `this.key$send`, `this.key$onSuccess`.
+2. You can access the operation function through the key of the collection plus the function name, and use `$` to splice it, such as `this.key$send`, `this.key$onSuccess`.

 Below is a complete example.